n150 n300 T3000 p100 p300c 60 min Validated

 What's next

-Add temporal attention to the TTNN UNet
+Add TemporalTransformer blocks to the TT-NN UNet

 Apply this pattern to other models